 Policy 14a.
-Known Presence: If a student is present when others violate an alcohol policy, it is a violation of this policy, unless the student avoids involvement by following the procedures outlined in The Source.
+Known Presence: If a student is present when others violate an alcohol policy.

 Policy 14b.
-Possession/Consumption: Possession, consumption, sale, or transfer of alcoholic beverages, their containers, or alcohol paraphernalia (including but not limited to cartons, bottle caps, labels, etc.) on University property or in University-owned vehicles.
+Possession/Consumption: Possession, consumption, sale, or transfer of alcoholic beverages, their containers, or alcohol paraphernalia (including but not limited to cartons, bottle caps, labels, etc.) on University property or in Universityowned vehicles.